 How Does Ransomware Get On Your Computer?

-Ransomware is a type of malware that encrypts a victim’s computer, or the personal data stored in it, rendering them inaccessible to the victim.
-It is a relatively new and dangerous threat to your data and business.
+Ransomware is a type of malware that encrypts a victim’s computer, or the personal data stored in it, rendering the ransomware attacks computer inaccessible to the victim ransomware attacks.
+It is a relatively new and dangerous threat to your data and business ransomware attacks.

-Cybercriminals use ransomware to infect a computer and hold the user hostage by encrypting all data.
-Ransomware can get on your computer in multiple ways.
-These include exploitation of security vulnerabilities and social engineering techniques.
+Cybercriminals utilize ransomware to infect a computer and hold the user hostage by encrypting all information ransomware attacks.
+Ransomware can get on your computer in multiple ways ransomware attacks the computer.
+These include the exploitation of security vulnerabilities and social engineering techniques for ransomware attacks.

 How Ransomware Infiltrates Your Computer?